Children of Abraham

 The Israel- Jordan collaboration referred to by Blincoe also raised its controversial head recently when Justice Minister Ayalet Shaked and her boss Naftali Bennett hinted, favourably, at the prospects of US’ impending “peace deal” that includes the West Bank being ceded to Jordan and Gaza to Egypt.
 Murmurings from US allies Egypt and Saudi Arabia have also indicated support for such an idea.

-Aida Refugee Camp, Bethlehem
+Aida Refugee Camp, Bethlehem.
+Paul Hemphill

 Some further reading about Bethlehem: